In 1992, Bill Clinton assumed the United States’ presidency, ending the 12-year reign of the republican party.

 - Applying for relevant internships.
-Internships will provide you with the relevant hands-on experience of your responsibilities.
+Internships will provide you with relevant hands-on experience of your responsibilities.
 You may have to intern for 3-4 years (even after college) before you can start moving up the ladder.

 Apart from gaining experience, you also need to make sure that you showcase your skills wherever possible.

 - Showcase your work and opinions on social media.
 This will help you build a relevant audience and can get you under the radar of the right people.
 Apart from that, it also serves as social proof of your existing knowledge.

 - Network with relevant people.
 These include your college professors (if applicable), campaign managers and staffers (from your internship), other consultants, etc. Be in touch with them on social channels, share your work (and ask them to do the same), and ask for referrals and recommendations.